World Languages

 • Spanish

 With their conversational skills at the ready, Spanish students have a linguistic passport to explore almost two dozen countries and territories that conduct life in Spanish.
 All Spanish classes incorporate activities that draw on this wealth of cultural and linguistic variety.
 Spanish is learned via immersion through conversing, problem solving, debating, speech making, acting, and composing.
-After completing the third year of Spanish, students are ready to take AP seminars.
+After completing the third year of Spanish, students are ready to take advanced seminars.

 Spanish l, II, and III

-A Study of Place: Culture, History, and Life in the Hispanic World
+Spanish IV-V: Culture, History, and Life in the Hispanic World

 List of 7 members.